Best AR-15 Handguards 2026: Top 10 Ranked (BCM, Geissele, LMT, CMT) header image

 What are the different types of handguards for AR-15?

-AR-15 handguards come in two main mounting types: free-float and drop-in.
+AR-15 handguards come in two mounting types: free-float and drop-in.
 Free-float handguards attach only to the barrel nut, isolating the barrel from external pressure for better accuracy.
 Drop-in handguards contact both the barrel nut and front sight base, transferring grip and accessory pressure to the barrel.
 Within those types, handguards use different accessory mounting systems: M-LOK (rectangular slots, current industry standard), Picatinny/quad rail (continuous rail segments, heavier but universal), and the now-obsolete KeyMod (keyhole slots).
 Materials include 6061-T6 and 7075-T6 aluminum (most common), carbon fiber (lightest), and polymer (budget only).

 What does M-LOK mean?